htw2012/graph-searcher/dl-model-cnn/readme.md

 # JavaCNN
 A Java implement of Convolutional Neural Network.

-Learn from DeepLearnToolbox(https://github.com/rasmusbergpalm/DeepLearnToolbox) more detail. see here(http://www.cnblogs.com/fengfenggirl/p/cnn_implement.html)
+Learn from DeepLearnToolbox(https://github.com/rasmusbergpalm/DeepLearnToolbox) more detail.
 ## Build a CNN

 	LayerBuilder builder = new LayerBuilder();